brtang63/starter-hugo-research-group/content/event/Optimization/index.md

 ---
-title: Example Event
+title: Seminar on Optimization and Algorithm

-event: Wowchemy Conference
+event: Lab Seminar
 event_url: https://example.org

-location: Wowchemy HQ
+location: USTC Management Science Building and Online
 address:
-  street: 450 Serra Mall
+  # street: 450 Serra Mall
-  city: Stanford
+  city: Hefei
-  region: CA
+  region: Anhui
-  postcode: '94305'
+  # postcode: '94305'
-  country: United States
+  country: China

-summary: An example event.
+summary: We present the basic tools in Optimization and listen the lectures presented by Prof. Bingsheng He.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: We cover selected topics in "Numerical Optimization", including Line Search Method, Trust Region Method, Conjugate Gradient Method, Quasi-Newton Methods and Simplex Optimization.
+Besides, in the middle of the term, we listen Prof Bingsheng He from Nanjing University presenting his work on Optimization.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '7:00pm-9:00pm, Tuesday, 2022 Spring'
-date_end: '2030-06-01T15:00:00Z'
+# date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).